Home » USMLE Step 2 CK Percentiles: How to Interpret and Score in the Top Ranges

 Two medical school students on their clinical rotations studying for Step 2 CK in front of a laptop, wearing scrubs.

-22820 Views
+23696 Views

 The key for interpreting Step 2 CK scoring is making specific goals for yourself based on a few factors.
 The first (and most important) factor to determine is your field of interest.
 The average scores of applicants vary significantly across different specialties.
-According to USMLE, the average score for matched applicants in plastic surgery is higher than the score for family medicine.
-This also applies to the SD and you can see that the scores are far more narrowly distributed in orthopedic surgery than in psychiatry.
-This means that there is less variation in the range of scores that would be considered reasonable for an applicant.
-It would not be surprising if these scores trended upward now that Step 1 has transitioned to pass/fail.
+According to USMLE, the average score for matched applicants in surgical specialties such as plastic surgery is higher than the average score for family medicine.
+(This by no means negates the value of our family medicine colleagues.
+They are the backbone of healthcare for many patients!)

 USMLE Step 2 CK scores of US MD seniors by preferred specialty and match status.

-Scoring in the Top Percentiles for USMLE Step 2 CK
+How to Score in the Top Percentiles for USMLE Step 2 CK

-Start off with a strong study plan and customize it to your needs
+Begin with a strong study plan and customize it to your needs

 Fill out the form below to receive your free pre-filled Step 2 study planner via email!